There are 5 areas of the Labour Standards Code where the rules are different for farm workers than most other workers:

 Employers of farm workers are not required to give the workers holidays or holiday pay.

-Most other employees are entitled to receive 6 public holidays a year: New Years Day, Nova Scotia Heritage Day, Good Friday, Canada Day, Labour Day and Christmas Day.
-If employees work on those days, they are entitled to holiday pay.
-Refer to the Labour Standards Code, sections 37 to 43.
+Most other employees are entitled to receive 6 paid holidays a year if they meet the qualifying criteria.
+These holidays are New Years Day, Nova Scotia Heritage Day, Good Friday, Canada Day, Labour Day and Christmas Day.

 Employers of farm workers are not required to give the workers at least one day off in seven.